iMovR ThermoDesk Ellure Stand Up Desk Review

 49" including the desk top

-The Ellure's thicker 1-1/8" table top is one of the best-looking tops we've seen.
+The Ellure's 3/4" and 1-1/8" tabletops are some of the best-looking we've seen.
 ThermoDesk's 3D laminated surfaces are unbeatable in durability, warranty and sex appeal.
 The Ellure base has a greater lift capacity than either the Elemental or Modtable, is easier to install, and the shaft mechanism connecting the left and right legs is of a more reliable design.

 The Ellure base is nothing to write home about.
 Its price point, adjustment speed and sound signature are all on par with the other well-known crank desks on the market.

-What’s a frugal desker with a penchant for classy decor to do?
+So what’s a frugal desker with a penchant for classy decor to do?
 The answer, according to the folks at iMovR, is the Ellure Stand Up Desk.
-With the same thick, ergonomically-contoured tabletop as the Elite, but on a relatively inexpensive crank-operated base, the Ellure aims to strike a balance between cost, functionality and good looks.
+With both 3/4" and 1-1/8" tabletop thickness options, and a relatively inexpensive crank-operated base, the Ellure strikes an impressive balance between cost, functionality and good looks.

 New Look, Same Great Taste

-The Ellure’s tabletop composition is nearly identical to the Elite’s, and boasts the same features.
+The Ellure’s tabletop (1-1/8" version) composition is nearly identical to the Elite’s, and boasts the same features.
 Its unique 3D lamination is permanently thermofused to the entirety of the MDF board under very high temperature and pressure.
 This forms an impervious barrier against moisture and cleaning chemicals that can discolor surfaces and strip away the adhesive on standard, high-pressure laminate (HPL) tops you'll find on most office furniture these days.
 By hermetically sealing the top in this way the product is sure to far outlast conventional HPL products, and stay "straight as a board" for generations.
-The only difference between the two tops is that instead of the Elite's recessed nuts, the thick Ellure table top comes with pre-drilled holes.
+The only difference between the two tops is that instead of the Elite's recessed nuts, the Ellure table tops (3/4" and 1-1/8") come with pre-drilled holes.

 But the tabletop is just one half of the puzzle.
 To get a good sense of the desk, one must look at how the base performs.
 Ellure’s base arrives in some of the densest packaging we’ve seen.
 Components are covered in bubble wrap and separated by layers of foam.
 The box our test product arrived in looked like it had been through the FedEx ringer, but we were impressed to find the contents completely unscathed.
 If you've seen as many wounded desks pass through the gauntlet as we have you'll appreciate the extra measure of protection iMovR has added in to avoid damage in transit.